31 Different Types of Clamps & Their Uses – Which is Right for You?

 Whereas the bench clamp uses the bench as the fixed piece, a bench vise connects to the bench and includes a fixed jaw and a sliding jaw.
 These vices are incredibly versatile, and you can use them while sanding, drilling, or sawing.
 It can even be screwed or clamped onto different workbenches, making it a great option if you need a portable clamp.

 4. Cardellini Clamp

 Cardellini clamps are great for clamping onto tubing.
-Regardless of whether the tubing is square, round, or rectangle-shaped, this clamp can handle it.
-The clamp can even grip flat projects, equipment, and lights.
+Whether the tubing is square, round, or rectangle-shaped, this clamp can handle it.
+The clamp can even grip flat materials, equipment, and lights.
 The problem with these clamps is that they can be tightened too much, making them susceptible to damage easily.
-Make sure to be careful when tightening and adjusting a Cardellini clamp for this reason.
+Be careful when tightening and adjusting a Cardellini clamp for this reason.

 5. Drill Press Clamp

 This clamp is designed to hold materials on a drill press table.
 It gives you accurate and clean cuts as you use your machinery.
 There are a variety of designs for drill press clamps, but they almost always include an easy tension adjustment system and quick release.
 This provides a safe and easy way to use your drill press.

 6. Flooring Clamp